 Most configuration of the server monitoring agent is performed through the Web Performance Load Tester controller.
 Generally, once the server and controller have been started, an entry for the server will appear in the Servers View of Web Performance Load Tester.

-The Server Monitor agent will collect basic server metrics for Windows and Linux servers with minimal configuration overhead.
-With the installation of a separate license, the agent is also capable of performing Advanced Server Monitoring.
+The Server Monitor agent will collect extended metrics for Windows, Linux, and AIX servers with minimal configuration overhead.

 Installing the Agent